mfathy/restaurants-android/README.md

-# Takeaway Task
+# Restaurants Sorting Sample for Android

 By [Mohammed Fathy](mailto:dev.mfathy@gmail.com)

 ## Instructions

-1. Download task.zip file.
-2. Extract task.zip file.
+1. Clone the repo from 'https://github.com/mfathy/restaurants-sorting/'
-3. Start Android studio, then open the project, from open dialog.
+2. Start Android studio, then open the project, from open dialog.
-4. Wait until the project syncs and builds successfully.
+3. Wait until the project syncs and builds successfully.

 ## Discussion